 Most alpaca owners will not own a livestock scale to weigh animals so body scoring should be done on a regular basis.
 Data should be collated and records kept managing herd health and identify a possible health issue.
 Methods for doing this can be found in this Welfare code from the New Zealand government and this fact sheet.
 On a five point scale, the ideal body condition is scored at 3.0.
 Condition scores of under 2.0 or above 4.0 represent extremely thin or fat animals respectively.
 Most alpacas (except in late pregnancy or lactation) should maintain a body condition score between 2.5 and 3.25.

-With the animal standing - although perhaps less stressful for the alpaca, there is a significant risk of cutting the animal with the shears.
+With the animal standing - although perhaps less stressful for the alpaca, progress will be slow and there is a significant risk of cutting the animal with the shears.
 Unless the alpaca is extremely calm, this method is not recommended.

-During shearing, an assistant will manouever the alpaca in a manner that allows effective shearing with the minimum of stress to it.
+During shearing, an assistant will manouever the alpaca in a way that allows effective shearing with the minimum of stress to it.
 Electric clippers are mostly used although with different combs to those used for sheep.
-A skilled shearer will take under 15 minutes per animal and be able to remove the fleece blanket in one piece and this is placed into a labelled paper sack.
+A skilled shearer will take under 15 minutes per animal and be able to remove the fleece blanket in one piece which is rolled up and placed into a labelled paper sack.
 Second-grade fibre from the neck, legs and underside is separated off into a different bag.
-There should be a minimum of second cuts when shearing.
-Frequently, owners and helpers will be performing injections, clipping toenails, collecting fleece, taking fibre samples, etc, during the shearing which minimises the time the alpaca stays restrained.
+The shearer should also make the minimum of second cuts as these short lengths can become mixed with good length fibre.
+It is advised that the tail fleece is trimmed but kept long enough to cover the genital area thus protecting it from sunburn.
+Frequently, owners and helpers will be performing injections, clipping toenails, collecting fleece, taking fibre samples, etc, during and after the shearing which minimises the time the alpaca stays restrained on the table.

 As the blanket is being removed, owners can take a fibre sample from the mid-side of each animal for analysis.
 The samples may be sent to a testing laboratory such as the New Zealand Wool Testing Authority or SGS New Zealand.
 There are a number of analytical methods available for these tests but all provide measures of: